-There have been no recent accounting pronouncements or changes in accounting pronouncements during the six months ended June 30, 2010, as compared to the recent accounting pronouncements described in our 2009 10-K, that are of significance, or potential significance to us, except as noted below.
+There have been no recent accounting pronouncements or changes in accounting pronouncements during the nine months ended September 30, 2010, as compared to the recent accounting pronouncements described in our 2009 10-K, that are of significance, or potential significance to us, except as noted below.

-In April 2010, the Financial Accounting Standards Board issued ASU 2010-17, Revenue Recognition - Milestone Method (Topic 605).
+In April 2010, the Financial Accounting Standards Board (FASB) issued ASU 2010-17, Revenue Recognition - Milestone Method (Topic 605).
 The ASU provides guidance on defining a milestone and determining when it may be appropriate to apply the milestone method of revenue recognition for research or development transactions.
 ASU 2010-17 is effective on a prospective basis for milestones achieved in fiscal years and interim periods within those years, beginning on or after June 15, 2010.
-We are currently evaluating the potential impact of ASU 2010-17 on our financial position and results of operations.
+The adoption of ASU 2010-17 did not have a material impact on our financial position and results of operations.

 In February 2010, the FASB issued ASU 2010-09, Subsequent Events (Topic 855): Amendments to Certain Recognition and Disclosure Requirements.
 The amendments in the ASU remove the requirement for an SEC filer to disclose a date through which subsequent events have been evaluated in both issued and revised financial statements.
 The amendment is effective for interim or annual periods ending after June 15, 2010.
-We do not expect the adoption of ASU 2010-09 to have a material effect on our financial condition or results of operations.
+The adoption of ASU 2010-09 did not have a material effect on our financial condition or results of operations.

-In January 2010, the Financial Accounting Standards Board issued ASU 2010-06, Fair Value Measurements and Disclosures (Topic 820) - Improving Disclosures about Fair Value Measurements.
+In January 2010, the FASB issued ASU 2010-06, Fair Value Measurements and Disclosures (Topic 820) - Improving Disclosures about Fair Value Measurements.
 ASU No. 2010-06 requires an entity to disclose separately the amounts of significant transfers in and out of Level 1 and 2 fair value measurements, and describe the reasons for the transfers.
 Also, it requires additional disclosure regarding purchases, sales, issuances and settlements of Level 3 measurements.
 ASU 2010-06 is effective for interim and annual periods beginning after December 15, 2009, except for the additional disclosure of Level 3 measurements, which is effective for fiscal years beginning after December 15, 2010.
 The adoption of ASU 2010-06 did not have a material impact on our financial position and results of operations.